nsancheznez/SimpleSwap/README.md

 Swaps a fixed amount of input tokens for output tokens using the constant product formula.
 Ensures minimum output and deadline conditions.

+### ✅ getPrice

+Returns the current price of tokenA in terms of tokenB based on the internal reserves.
+Output is fixed-point with 18 decimals.